Miloslavsky family

 The Miloslavsky family (Russian: Милославские) was a Russian noble family.
-The Miloslavskys are mostly known for Maria Miloslavskaya who was the first wife of Tsar Alexey Romanov.
+The Miloslavskys (feminine form: Miloslavskaya; Милосла́вская) are mostly known for Maria Miloslavskaya who was the first wife of Tsar Alexey Romanov.

 History

 According to the family's genealogy, the Miloslavsky family have descended from Miloslaw Sigismundowicz, who moved to the Grand Duchy of Moscow in the train of Princess Sophia Vitovtovna of Lithuania in 1390.

 According to the genealogical tale, Wienczyslaw and Miloslaw Zigmundowicz were the sons of Sigismund Korsak, a Lithuanian nobleman of the Korsak coat-of-arms, native of Czechia.
 He was the common ancestor of the Korsakov, Rymsky-Korsakov and Miloslavsky families.

 The Miloslavsky family had mostly been regular boyar scions, before they married into the House of Romanov.

 Miloslaw's grandson, Terenty Fyodorovich Korsakov-Miloslavsky, had five sons: Daniel nicknamed Kozel, Ilya, Fyodor, Vladimir and Andrey (died childless).

 Daniel Miloslavsky (d. circa 1534) was the poselsky (an official who managed lord's villages) in 1460-1472 of Prince of Dmitrov, Yury Vladimirovich (d.
 1472).
 Then he became the poselsky of Grand Duke Ivan III in the Sol-Vychegodsk district.
 In the late 15th — early 16th centuries he received the volost Pole Krivaldino in Vladimir district.
 By 1517 he had become an official (dyak) at the court of Vasily III.

 His elder son, Dmitry (d. after 1551) was a clerk (pisets) in Bezhetsky Verh (former Novgorod Republic) in 1537.
 In 1537 — 1548 he acted as a judge in the disputes between the Trinity Monastery of St. Sergius with landed aristocracy.
 In 1547 — 1550 he had the Lyutosemsky volost in the Dmitrovsky district in fiefdom.
 In 1551 he became a monk of the Trinity Monastery of St. Sergius.

 Ivan Dmitrievich Miloslavsky (d. circa 1570) was a regular landlord.
 He served as the equarry to the Novgorodian archbishop.
 In January 1570 he was executed by the Oprichniks.
 His sons, Mikhail and Luka, served as boyar scions to the Archbishop of Novgorod.